-Georgia Fay didn’t know a great deal about fast fashion and textile wastage until the Charles Sturt University business student had to tackle a subject called Social and Environmental Marketing.
+Georgia Fay didn’t know a great deal about fast fashion and textile wastage until the Charles Sturt University business student looked into fast fashion research in a subject called Social and Environmental Marketing.

 Textile wastage is a complex issue with social and environmental impacts around the world – it’s so big that Georgia had to narrow her focus of study.
 She decided to investigate the fast fashion phenomena.
 Georgia would examine how to change behaviour or firmly held beliefs on fast fashion for the benefit of individuals and societies.
 Then she’d put together a marketing campaign.

 “I’d never really heard of textile wastage, but someone else in the class mentioned it and it sounded really interesting.

 “It’s a serious issue in the fashion industry and is having a serious impact on the environment.
 It’s estimated that six tonnes of clothing is dumped into landfill every 10 minutes in Australia.
 And the problem has escalated due to the concept of fast fashion.”

 Georgia explains that fast fashion means more and more mass-market clothing produced and sold extremely cheaply.
 It means more clothing in stores, more often, at bargain basement prices – but with lower quality.
 Fast fashion has plugged into society’s shift towards a throwaway culture.
 While it may sound like a shopaholic’s dream, the reality is much more damaging.

 “The whole idea of fast fashion is it’s cheap and disposable.
 The clothes have very similar designs to high-end fashion brands, but they are sold at a fraction of the price.
 Consumers are purchasing more clothes at a much cheaper cost rather than spending more money for quality clothes that last.